surifirstpin/AcuBI_Technical_Documents/SQL_Runner_TD.md

 <b>Ways to create SQL queries in AcuBi</b>

-<b>I.</b> Write SQL query from scratch and run the query.
+## Writing SQL query from scratch

- > <b>Note:</b> make sure the dialects used in SQL runner should match the database dialects if not it displays error message.
+ > <b>Note:</b> Make sure the dialects used in SQL runner should match the database dialects if not it displays error message.

 ### Steps to create SQL Query